Katana: Kotō (Old swords)

 Katana originates from sasuga (刺刀), a kind of tantō (short sword or knife) used by lower-ranking samurai who fought on foot in the Kamakura period (1185–1333).
 Their main weapon was a long naginata and sasuga was a spare weapon.
-In the Nanboku-chō period (1336－1392) which corresponds to the early Muromachi period (1336－1573), long weapons such as ōdachi were popular, and along with this, sasuga lengthened and finally became katana.
-Also, there is a theory that koshigatana (腰刀), a kind of tantō which was equipped by high ranking samurai together with tachi, developed to katana through the same historical background as sasuga, and it is possible that both developed to katana.
+In the Nanboku-chō period (1336–1392) which corresponds to the early Muromachi period (1336–1573), long weapons such as ōdachi were popular, and along with this, sasuga were gradually lengthened and finally became katana.
+Also, there is a theory that koshigatana (腰刀), a kind of tantō which was equipped by high ranking samurai together with tachi, developed into katana through the same historical background as sasuga, and it is possible that both developed to katana.
 The oldest katana in existence today is called Hishizukuri uchigatana, which was forged in the Nanbokuchō period, and was dedicated to Kasuga Shrine later.

-The first use of katana as a word to describe a long sword that was different from a tachi, occurs as early as the Kamakura Period.
+The first use of katana as a word to describe a long sword that was different from a tachi, occurs as early as the Kamakura period.
 These references to "uchigatana" and "tsubagatana" seem to indicate a different style of sword, possibly a less costly sword for lower-ranking warriors.
 Starting around the year 1400, long swords signed with the katana-style mei were made.
 This was in response to samurai wearing their tachi in what is now called "katana style" (cutting edge up).
 Japanese swords are traditionally worn with the mei facing away from the wearer.
 When a tachi was worn in the style of a katana, with the cutting edge up, the tachi's signature would be facing the wrong way.
 The fact that swordsmiths started signing swords with a katana signature shows that some samurai of that time period had started wearing their swords in a different manner.

 By the 15th century, Japanese swords, including katana, had already gained international fame by being exported to China and Korea.
 For example, Korea learned how to make Japanese swords by sending swordsmiths to Japan and inviting Japanese swordsmiths to Korea.
 According to the record of June 1, 1430 in the Veritable Records of the Joseon Dynasty, a Korean swordsmith who went to Japan and mastered the method of making Japanese swords presented a Japanese sword to the King of Korea and was rewarded for the excellent work which was no different from the swords made by the Japanese.